ongoingjourney/MyExperiments/Twilio/WEB-INF/readme.txt

-1) Configure DB - See JDBC settings in applicationContext.xml
-2) To deploy this on tomcat.
+1) To deploy this on tomcat.
 	a) Move src/resources/applicationContext.xml into WEB-INF
-	b) Under $CATALINA_HOME/webapps, your directory structure should be SpringDictionaryService
+	b) Under $CATALINA_HOME/webapps, your directory structure should be Twilio
 		|
 		----WEB-INF
 			|
 			----applicationContext.xml
-			----dictionary-servlet.xml
+			----twilio-servlet.xml
 			----web.xml
 			----classes
 				|